OpenBankProject/OBP-API/README.md

     mvn -DwildcardSuites=code.api.directloginTest test

+Run all test and save output to a file

+    export MAVEN_OPTS="-Xss128m" && mvn clean test | tee obp-api-test-results.txt

 ## Ubuntu

 If you use Ubuntu (or a derivate) and encrypted home directories (e.g. you have ~/.Private), you might run into the following error when the project is built: